sandstreamdev/std/README.md

 #### fromEntries

-Creates an object from array of key value pairs (entries).
+Creates an object from an array of key-value pairs (entries).

 ##### Type signature